AdobeDocs/analytics.en/help/implement/vars/plugins/getnewrepeat.md

 ## Version History

-### 2.1 (2019-09-30)
+### 2.1 (September 30, 2019)

-* Rearrangement of JavaScript logic (for reduced plug-in size)
+* Rearrangement of JavaScript logic to reduce plug-in size

-### 2.0 (2018-04-16) - Previous Versions Undocumented
+### 2.0 (April 16, 2018)

-* Point Release (recompiled, smaller code size)
+* Recompiled with smaller code size
 * Removed the ability to name the cookie to store the visit info.
-The plug-in will now dynamically name the cookie based off the value passed into the d argument
+The plug-in now dynamically names the cookie based on the value passed into the `d` argument.